-Fronting the Grand Canal is the Garden Terrace, one of very few private gardens on the canal.
+Fronting the Grand Canal is the Canal Garden, one of very few private gardens on the canal.
 Mature trees and a quadrangle of verdant green grass provide the ideal setting for a relaxing hour or two, or an al fresco meal in the warmer months at Naoki.
 Aman Canal Grande Venice has a second Private Garden which provides walking access to San Polo.